dobkeratops/compiler/README.md

   * C++17,21.. of course.
   * Rust
   * D
+  * Go - disqualified by GC but some interesting ideas eg adhoc gather,'does a lot with a little'
-  * blows' ".jai" "language for games" etc
+  * blows' ".jai" "language for games" - most similar stated goal, but maybe different preferences
-  * 'SugarCpp',
+  * 'SugarCpp' - an interesting transpiler

  * Features inspired by Rust & other languages:
   * 2 way inference
-  * expression oriented syntax (including for-else loop).
+  * expression oriented syntax
+   * completed by adding  for-else loop,"break expressions".
   * ADTs (possibly implement as sugar for dynamic_cast<>?)
   * optional trait bounds on templates? (bounds replace SFINAE?)
   * rust-like trait-objects - (vtable*,data*) - replaces multiple-inheritance